 Previously, those of us who save money, time, hassle, and headaches with our business and home computing by using Linux distros, like Ubuntu, were unable to get some video services online using our Linux browsers (Firefox, Chrome, Chromium, etc).

-Services like Sky Go and Netflix use modern versions of the closed source (Microsoft) software, known as Silverlight.
+Services like Sky Go and Netflix use modern versions of the closed source proprietary (Microsoft) software, known as Silverlight.

 Linux users attempting to watch Sky Go (UK) online were sent to a (now dead) download link for the Moonlight plugin which would allow playback of Microsoft Silverlight versions up to Silverlight 4.0.
 This was, therefore, not very helpful!